Who can attend the camp?

-Our camp offers a wide variety of classes every summer, and the line-up always changes from year to year!
-Our classes are all based in music, theater, art, dance, and movement.
+Our camp offers a wide variety of classes every summer, and the line-up changes from year to year!
+Our classes are all based in music, theatre, art, dance, and movement.
 The camp classes allow children the opportunity to deeply explore many areas of the arts, all while taking part in both individual and collaborative learning processes.

 While many of the classes use instruments and special equipment, all of those materials are provided by the camp, at no additional cost to you.
 Because our campers move around in many classes, we ask that all children wear secure, closed-toe shoes to camp and shorts underneath all dresses or skirts!

-The purpose of the Old Town School of Folk Music Summer Camp is to allow children to explore many artistic endeavors, and to explore all facets of the performance experience.
+The purpose of the Old Town School of Folk Music Summer Camp is to allow children to explore many artistic mediums, and to explore all facets of the performance experience.
 We strive to introduce the arts in an exciting, nurturing environment wherein we encourage experimentation and focus on the importance of the learning process.
 Participation in the showcase is encouraged but not mandatory!

-Each day at our camp is action-packed, so all campers should bring a nutritious morning snack.
+Each day at our camp is action-packed, so all campers should bring a nutritious (nut free) morning snack.
 Snack foods cannot be refrigerated or cooked at our site.